Sandip123456789/BCI-Motor-Imagery-Classification/README.md

 # BCI Motor Imagery Classification

 This project implements a reproducible Brain–Computer Interface (BCI) pipeline to classify **left vs. right hand motor imagery** from EEG signals.
-Using **EEGLAB** and **BCILAB** in MATLAB, the study demonstrates how motor-related neural activity can be extracted, visualized, and classified using open-source tools.
+Using **EEGLAB** and **BCILAB** in MATLAB, the study demonstrates how motor-related neural activity can be extracted, visualised, and classified using open-source tools.

 ---